A Crown of Righteousness for Those Who Love His Appearing.

 But do we…?
 That’s the big question.

-There’s a parable in Luke 12:35-40 that may shed some light on if we are ready for the Master’s return.
+There’s a parable in Luke 12:35-40 that may shed some light on our readiness for the Master’s return.

 “Be ready for service and have your lamps lit.
 36- You must be like people waiting for their master to return from the wedding banquet so that when he comes and knocks, they can open the door for him at once.
 37- Those slaves the master will find alert when he comes will be blessed.” -Luke 12:35-37 (HCSB)